High risk patients.

 - Weekly Review Emergency Med Review article 2000

-- Ref: High risk clinical characteristics for subarachnoid haemorrhage in patients with acute headache: prospective cohort study.
+- High risk clinical characteristics for subarachnoid haemorrhage in patients with acute headache: prospective cohort study.
 Jeffrey J Perry JJ, Stiell et al. BMJ 2010; 341:c5204